Works team: Portugal

 The Portuguese conglomerate Companhia União Fabril (CUF) had also its own sports club, founded as a true works team in 1937.
 It was located in the Lisbon's industrial suburb of Barreiro, and was called Grupo Desportivo da CUF.
 A multisport club, besides top flight football, it housed competitive rink hockey, cycling and rowing teams and departments, among others.
 The club, which was a major contender in the main Portuguese Football Championship, was disbanded and replaced by G.D.
-Fabril due to a military coup in 1974.
+Fabril due to Carnation Revolution, a military coup in 1974.
 Other examples include the Grupo Desportivo Riopele founded in 1958 in Vila Nova de Famalicão which was the works team of the Riopele textile factory, as well as the sport club established by the Argozelo Mines in 1975 and called Centro Cultural e Desportivo Minas de Argozelo.
 Florgrade FC, established in 2014, was founded and is owned by a Portuguese cork industry company with the same name.